filecoin-project/filecoin-docs/content/en/storage-provider/infrastructure/reference-architectures/index.md

 {{< youtube "LKMjCgo-fkA" >}}

 {{< alert icon="callout" >}}
 We are working to improve this section.
-If you would like to share your mining setup, please create an issue in the [Filecoin Docs GitHub repository](https://github.com/filecoin-project/filecoin-docs/issues)!
+If you would like to share your mining setup, please create an issue in the [Filecoin documentation GitHub repository](https://github.com/filecoin-project/filecoin-docs/issues)!
 {{< /alert >}}

 {{< sp-calls-to-action >}}